Guess who’s coming to dinner?

 Humpback whales!
-I was having dinner at Eat @ Cane Bay with my family when I noticed some of the staff and customers were standing up and intently peering out over the water.
+I was having dinner at The Landing Beach Bar at Cane Bay with my family when I noticed some of the staff and customers were standing up and intently peering out over the water.
 I happened to turn around in my seat just in time to see something breach the water off in the distance.
 We started discussing amongst our table whether it might be a pod of dolphins when a HUGE tail came up out of the water.
 There was a pod of humpback whales frolicking in the beautiful blue Caribbean waters of Cane Bay!
-We sat mesmerized with many of the other customers and staff members for next half hour watching the whales as they sprayed saltwater out of their blowholes, and lifted their massive tails (called flukes) out of the water.
+We sat mesmerized with many of the other customers and staff members for next half hour watching the whales as they sprayed saltwater out of their blowholes, and lifted their massive flukes (tails) out of the water.
 It was amazing!

 – Jennie Ogden, Editor